labbsr0x/bindman-dns-demos/swarm-traefik-bind9/README.md

 # Secure communication

-On the `keys` folder, you will find the keys that enable secure communication between the manager and the Bind9 Server for the `test.com` zone.
+On the `/keys` folder of the `bind` service, you will find the keys that enable secure communication between the manager and the Bind9 Server for the `test.com` zone.

-If you want to define your own zones you will need to create a key on the bind9 server and mount them to the `/data` volume of the manager.
 For now, we support only `dnssec-keygen` generated keys.
 We used the following commands for the `test.com` zone:

 ```
 dnssec-keygen -a HMAC-MD5 -b 512 -n HOST test.com